Narinder Singh of Patiala: Biography

-His father was the Maharaja of Patiala, Karam Singh.
-He succeeded his father on 18 January 1846 aged twenty-three.
-During his reign the Moti Bagh Palace was constructed at a cost of five lakhs of rupees.
+Singh's father was the Maharaja Karam Singh of Patiala.
+He succeeded his father on 18 January 1846, aged twenty-three.
+During his reign, the Moti Bagh Palace was constructed at a cost of five lakhs of rupees.

-During the Indian Mutiny of 1857, Singh offered assistance to the East India Company and his services were later acknowledged by Lord Canning as being of incalculable value.
+During the Indian Rebellion of 1857, Singh assisted the East India Company, and his assistance were later acknowledged by the Governor-General of India, Lord Canning as being of incalculable value.

 He died of fever on 13 November 1862 at the age of thirty-nine.
-He was succeeded as Maharaja by his ten-year-old son, Mohinder Singh.
+He was succeeded as Maharaja by his ten-year-old son, Mahendra Singh.
+His daughter, Basant Kaur, married Bhagwant Singh, the Maharaj-Rana of Dholpur.
+His other daughter, Bishan Kaur, married Jaswant Singh, the Maharaja of Bharatpur.

+Patron of the arts and science

+Narinder Singh was a patron of the arts.
+A Gurmukhi astrolabe was produced during his reign.
+After his death, his style of art-patronage was continued by his successors and imitated by other Sikh states, such as Kapurthala, Nabha, Jind, and Faridkot.